martina-sara/meta-learning-analogy-SLM/README.md

 * train_episodes.py

 ## Source code
-To run the training and testing code use train_test.bh Model and other parameters can be costumized.
+To run the training and testing code use train_test.bh, model and other parameters can be costumized.
+The code was obtained by adapting [Bertolazzi et a.
+(2026)](https://github.com/leobertolazzi/meta-learning-logic).